Health and Wellness

 At Western, we believe students who are actively encouraged and supported in their efforts to be well are better able to achieve their personal and academic goals.

-There are multiple dimensions of wellness, multiple pathways to wellness, and multiple ways our wellness is impacted by—and contributes to—the wellness of our larger community.
+There are multiple dimensions of wellness, multiple pathways to wellness, and multiple ways our wellness is impacted by, and contributes to, the wellness of our larger community.

 Second Floor, Campus Services, 2001 Bill McDonald Parkway,

-Some of our specific offerings include:
+Some of their specific offerings include:

 Substance Abuse Prevention: Confidential, nonjudgmental support and referral for Western students who want assistance or information regarding their own use or someone else’s use of alcohol, cannabis, tobacco, or other drugs.